kindone/cppproptest/doc/StatefulTesting.md

 You first need to define actions for each state change.
 This varies between the two styles.

-## Stule 1: Using Action Functions
+## Style 1: Using Action Functions

 In the first style using functions, an `Action` or a `SimpleAction` is formally defined as a function: